Decoding Indian Weddings: Odia Marriage Traditions and Rituals

 Hatha Granthi Fita

-The bride's father then places her hand on the grooms with a garland of mango leaves around it.
-Mango leaves are considered holy in many hindu rites.
+The bride's father then places her hand on the groom with a garland of mango leaves around it.
+Mango leaves are considered holy in many Hindu rites.
 This ritual of vows with their hands wrapped in the leafy garland is called the Hatha Granthi Fita and is similar to the Panigrahan ritual in many other Hindu marriages.
 This marks the next step of the bride in life - transformation from a daughter to a daughter-in-law and a wife.
 The couple then makes seven rounds of the fire together by holding hands.
 These seven rounds symbolise seven sacred promises of marriage.

 Saptapadi